mailersend/mailersend-ruby/README.md

 # Usage

-This SDK requires that you either have `.env` file with `API_TOKEN` env variable or that your variable is enabled system wide (useful for Docker/Kubernetes).
-The example of how `API_TOKEN` should look like is in `.env.example`.
+This SDK requires that you either have `.env` file with `MAILERSEND_API_TOKEN` env variable or that your variable is enabled system wide (useful for Docker/Kubernetes).
+The example of how `MAILERSEND_API_TOKEN` should look like is in `.env.example`.

 ## Email